microsoft/gnls/README.md

 - Auto completion for common targets, functions and variables.
 - Hover to view documentation for common targets, functions and variables.
 - Click to open referred target or file.
+- Provide hierarchy of targets and if conditions to help navigate in large files.
 - Code format.
-- Provide conditional information based on document symbol API.

 ## Usage